Transvelo/docs/gitbook/bewear/setup/pre-built_pages.md

 # Pre-Built Pages

-**Electro** has 10 pre-built pages that help you in getting your website started faster.
+**Bewear** has 8 pre-built pages that help you in getting your website started faster.
 They are :

 1. About Page
 2. Contact v1 Page
 3. Contact v2 Page
-4. FAQ
 5. Home v1
 6. Home v2
-7. Home v3
+7. Lookbook
-8. Terms and Conditions
-9. Track your Order
-10.Store Directory
+8. Lookbook Singlelook